getify/You-Dont-Know-JS/async & performance/ch4.md

 As you can see, there's no `run(..)` call (meaning no need for a library utility!) to invoke and drive `main()` -- it's just called as a normal function.
 Also, `main()` isn't declared as a generator function anymore; it's a new kind of function: `async function`.
 And finally, instead of `yield`ing a promise, we `await` for it to resolve.

-When defined in this way, the `async function` automatically knows what to do if you `await` a promise -- it will pause the function (just like with generators) until the promise resolves.
+The `async function` automatically knows what to do if you `await` a promise -- it will pause the function (just like with generators) until the promise resolves.

-The `async` / `await` syntax should look very familiar to readers with any experience in C#, since it's practically identical.
+**Note:** The `async` / `await` syntax should look very familiar to readers with any experience in C#, since it's practically identical.

 The proposal essentially codifies into a syntactic mechanism support for the pattern we've already derived, which is combining async promises with sync-looking flow control code.
-That's the best of both worlds combined, to effectively address practically all of the major concerns we outlined with promises.
+That's the best of both worlds combined, to effectively address practically all of the major concerns we outlined with callbacks.

-The mere fact that such a ES7'ish proposal exists and has so much early support and enthusiasm is a major vote of confidence in the future importance of this approach.
+The mere fact that such a ES7'ish proposal already exists and has so much early support and enthusiasm is a major vote of confidence in the future importance of this async pattern.

 ### Promise Concurrency In Generators

 So far, all we've demonstrated is a single-step async flow with generators+promises.
 But real world code will often have many async steps.

 If you're not careful, the sync-looking style of generators may lull you into complacency with how you structure your async concurrency, leading to suboptimal performance patterns.
 So we want to spend a little time exploring the options.

-Imagine a scenario where you need to fetch data from two different sources, then combine those responses to make a third request, and finally print out the response.
-We explored scenarios like that in Chapter 3 with promises, but let's re-consider them in the context of generators.
+Imagine a scenario where you need to fetch data from two different sources, then combine those responses to make a third request, and finally print out the last response.
+We explored a similar scenario with promises in Chapter 3, but let's re-consider it in the context of generators.

 Your first instinct might be something like: